Santuri (community development block): Language and religion

+At the time of the 2011 census, 66.32% of the population spoke Bengali, 30.37% Santali and 2.65% Urdu as their first language.

 Rural Poverty

 According to the Rural Household Survey in 2005, 32.85% of total number of families were BPL families in Purulia district.
 According to a World Bank report, as of 2012, 31-38% of the population in Purulia, Murshidabad and Uttar Dinajpur districts were below poverty level, the highest among the districts of West Bengal, which had an average 20% of the population below poverty line.